Pirates of the Caribbean: Dead Men Tell No Tales: Future

 In February 2023, Orlando Bloom expressed interest in returning to the franchise as Will Turner in the sixth film.
-The next month, Knightley explained to Entertainment Tonight why she wouldn't make a return to the franchise.
+The next month, Knightley explained to Entertainment Tonight why she would not make a return to the franchise.
 "What about Elizabeth Swann?"
 Knightley joked when asked if she would rejoin the crew.
 "I mean, she sailed away so nicely.
 She sailed away in brilliant style."
 Bruckheimer has meanwhile reiterated he would like to have Depp involved in the sequel.
 In July 2023, it was reported that Depp had softened his stance and was willing to return to the franchise, "If it's the right project".
 The next month, Mazin stated that he'd pitched a Pirates script to Disney, but that he would only commit to it if he was able to work with Elliot; Mazin confirmed that his and Elliot's script was bought by Disney, also commenting that it was "too weird", but the 2023 Writers Guild of America strike had slowed production of the sixth installment.

 In March 2024, Jerry Bruckheimer stated that the sixth film would be a reboot.
 Despite this, two months later, Bruckheimer hoped to see Johnny Depp return.

 On May 20, 2024, Bruckheimer provided further clarification on the series's status.
 In an interview with Entertainment Weekly, he confirmed that there were two different Pirates movies in production.
 The first is a reboot that he intends to produce with scriptwriter Jeff Nathanson, and the second is the Margot Robbie film that will be penned by Christina Hodson.
 He stated that he hoped both films would be made, and noted that Disney was particularly receptive to the Robbie-led film.
 In regards to the reboot, he confirmed that it would not follow characters from the previous films, but stated that he hoped Depp would make an appearance.

 In June 2025, Bruckheimer said the sixth film would feature returning cast members and new faces.
 When asked about his future in the franchise, Bloom said, "I think they're trying to work out what it would all look like, I personally think it'd be great to get the band back together.
 That would be great, but there are always different ideas, and so we'll see where it lands."
 Two months later, when discussing the possibility of Depp returning for the sixth film, Bruckheimer said, "If he likes the way the part's written, I think he would do it.
 It's all about what's on the page, as we all know."